freitasgouvea/web3-nestjs-graphql/README.md

 ```

+### Filter by token type

-And to filter the `ERC1155` tokens type in `Polygon` network, for example, you need to pass `ERC1155` tokenType as account arguments:
+To filter the `ERC1155` tokens type in `Polygon` network from an account, for example, you need to pass `ERC1155` tokenType as account arguments:

 ```bash
 {